tobydriscoll/fnc-extras/julia/README.md

 ## Running examples locally

 *Advanced users:* If you don't want to change your default Julia environment, you can `Pkg.instantiate` this directory to cleanly get the necessary packages.
-However, you will need to do so anew for every Julia session, including each notebook.
+However, you will need to do so anew for every Julia session.

 The examples and (to a lesser extent) functions are dependent on Julia packages that do not ship with the standard distribution.
 You must use `Pkg.add` once to add each of them to a Julia environment.
 You can find which ones are needed in the [Project.toml](Project.toml) file of this directory, or you can just add them as you get error messages about them.